 Water is seemingly so plentiful; it’s sometimes easy to take for granted.
-But all it takes is a lingering drought or some type of service interruption to remind us just how vital this resource is.
+But all it takes is a lingering drought or some type of service interruption to remind us of the limitations of this vital resource.
 While water is important for manufacturing, agriculture, mining, construction and recreation, there’s another need that surpasses each of those: drinking water is needed to keep each of us alive and healthy.
-Celebrating this important resource is the focus of Drinking Water Week, scheduled May 6-12.

 Providing water for the residents of the Brazos River basin is the emphasis of the Brazos River Authority, which is dedicated to the theme of this year’s event, protecting the source.
 Whether groundwater or surface water, communities need a reliable source of water to survive and to thrive.